Trending Now

 What to expect when you’re expecting Trump 2.0?
 Can he live up to the great expectations he set and alleviate the grave concerns?
 Let’s spell it out, in true T.R.U.M.P. style.

-1. Tariffs and Taxes:
+1. Tariffs and Taxes

-Expectation: Donald Trump will quickly ratchet up his America First tariffs policy, potentially slapping 10% to 20% tariffs on all goods coming into the United States, and much higher duties on goods from China – especially cars.
+Expectation: Donald Trump will quickly ratchet up his America First tariffs policy, potentially slapping 10% to 20% tariffs on all goods coming into the United States — and much higher duties on goods from China, especially cars.
 The bet is that this will stimulate job growth in the United States and stop the hollowing out of manufacturing caused by globalization and free trade.
 The Trump promise: Tariffs are “not going to be a cost to you, it’s a cost to another country.”

-According to studies like this one from Wharton, Trump’s deficits could reach between $3 to $7 trillion, up from $1.83 trillion today.
+According to studies like this one from Wharton, Trump’s deficits could reach between $3 and $7 trillion, up from $1.83 trillion today.
 “We project that conventionally estimated tax revenue falls by $5.8 trillion over the next 10 years, producing an equivalent amount of primary deficits.
-Accounting for economic feedback effects, primary deficits increase by $4.1 trillion over the same period,” the report says.
+Accounting for economic feedback effects, primary deficits increase by $4.1 trillion over the same period,” the Wharton report says.

-What will Trump do with big industrial policy programs like Biden’s Inflation Reduction Act, which so far has provided over $240 billion in spending and has earmarked another $60 billion for various green industries.?
+What will Trump do with big industrial policy programs like Biden’s Inflation Reduction Act, which so far has provided over $240 billion in spending and has earmarked another $60 billion for various green industries?
 Kill it and rescind all the unspent dollars.
 “To further defeat inflation,” he said recently, “my plan will terminate the Green New Deal, which I call the Green New Scam.”
 For the green tech world and industries like wind, solar, and even electric cars, this will be a major setback.
-There will be quick deregulation for oil and gas companies, and new and fast “drill baby drill” offshore leases will open up, along with more fracking and pipelines.
+There will be quick deregulation for oil and gas companies, and new and fast “drill, baby, drill” offshore leases will open up, along with more fracking and pipelines.
 Not all tax credits from the IRA will be removed, but support for buying EVs will.
 Expect this to be where Elon Musk makes a dramatic impact.

 Prediction: Trump acts fast on some tariffs but not all.
 He will get a lot of internal pushback as members of his party worry that a series of international trade wars will be triggered, hammering their crucial exports and hurting their economies.
 Biden will scramble to get the Inflation Reduction Act money out the door, but I am already hearing reports that departments are freezing funds to prepare for the new administration.